|

 - Decreased Appetite

-In studies, younger patients—those 12 and under—experienced more side effects than people aged 13 and older.
+In studies, younger patients—those 12 and under—experienced more side effects from Mydayis than people aged 13 and older.
 This is why doctors prescribe the drug to teens and adults and not younger children.
 If you are taking this medication, it’s important to discuss any side effects that you experience with your doctor.
 If they persist, you might require a different dosage or a different type of medication altogether.

 Mydayis and Addiction

 Mydayis is a Schedule II drug.
 It’s highly addictive and, like other amphetamines, has a high potential for abuse.
 Other Schedule II drugs include morphine and Vicodin.
 People abuse the drug for its pleasurable high.
 When taken in higher doses, a Mydayis high involves feelings of euphoria as well as increased energy.
 On the other hand, taking increased amounts of this drug can quickly lead to tolerance.
 In other words, taking the same dose no longer produces the same degree of pleasure.
-When the user ups the dose, they can pave a path toward physical dependency, and, ultimately, to full-blown substance addiction.
+When the user ups the dose, they can pave a path toward physical dependency and, ultimately, to full-blown substance addiction.

 Mydayis used other than prescribed is dangerous.
 It is possible to overdose on this drug.
 The effects of Mydayis can also be compounded when drinking alcohol.
-Users should never mix Mydayis with alcohol or other drugs or they can increase their risk for a health emergency.
+Users should never mix Mydayis with alcohol or other drugs, or they can increase their risk for a health emergency.
 A Mydayis overdose can be fatal.
 If you suspect someone has taken too much of the drug, it’s important to seek emergency medical care.
 Some antidepressant medications like MAOIs can also cause serious, even deadly, drug interactions when taken with Mydayis.

 Mydayis Abuse and Risks to Health